Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Bringing alcohol and tobacco from EU countries

-Any alcohol or tobacco products that you bring to Finland for personal use or as gifts are exempt from duties if you transport them in the same vehicle that you travel yourself.
-If you travel by ship or aeroplane, you do not have to pay tax on any products that you carry as part of your luggage.
+Any alcohol or tobacco products that you bring to Finland for personal use or as gifts are exempt from duties if you transport them in the same vehicle (means of transportation) that you travel yourself with.
+If you travel by ship or by airplane, you can bring the products with you without having to pay excise duties if you carry them in your baggage.

 What amounts of alcohol can I import duty-free?